Péter Szappanos

-Péter Szappanos (born 14 November 1990) is a Hungarian international football player who plays for Hungarian club Puskás Akadémia.
+Péter Szappanos (born 14 November 1990) is a Hungarian international football player who plays for Hungarian club Puskás Akadémia and the Hungary national team.

 Career

 Club career

 Szappanos studied at the Ferencváros school.
 From 2009 to 2014, he participated in over a hundred league appearances for Dunaharaszti MTK, and from 2012 to 2013, he was loaned to FC Tatabány.
 From 2014 to 2018, Szappanos played in 110 league matches for Zalaegerszeg.